2025–26 SV Werder Bremen season

 The 2025–26 season is SV Werder Bremen's 127th season in existence, and the club's fourth consecutive season in the Bundesliga.
 The club also participated in the DFB-Pokal, falling in the first round.

+Summary

+On 29 May 2025, Horst Steffen was announced as the new manager of SV Werder Bremen.
+He was relieved of his duties on 1 February 2026.
+On 4 February 2026, Daniel Thioune was appointed as his replacement.